Puepis/bug_report/README.md

 # bug_report

-A new Flutter package project.
+A tool that opens GitHub issues for Flutter applications.

 ## Getting Started